awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

  Go to [Query Optimizations](https://mariadb.com/kb/en/mariadb/query-optimizations/) in the MariaDB documentation for more information on writing queries for better performance\.

-## Best Practices for Working with Amazon Aurora<a name="CHAP_BestPractices.Aurora"></a>

-You have several different options for improving performance and stability in Amazon Aurora, depending on the database engine used by your Aurora DB cluster and DB instances\.
-For more information about best practices with Amazon Aurora, see [Best Practices with Amazon Aurora](Aurora.BestPractices.md)\.

 ## Best Practices for Working with MySQL Storage Engines<a name="CHAP_BestPractices.MySQLStorage"></a>

 On a MySQL DB instance, observe the following table creation limits: